GAMS-dev/gamspy/docs/user/basics/equation.rst

    * - ``"regular"``
      - This is the default equation type which is suitible for ordinary equations using the ``==``, ``>=``, and ``<=`` operators in the equation definition.
    * - ``nonbinding``
      - No relationship implied between left-hand side and right-hand side.
 This equation type is ideally suited for use in MCP models and in variational inequalities.
+This equation type requires `==`.
    * - ``external``
      - Equation is defined by external programs.
-See the section `External Equations <https://gamspy.readthedocs.io/en/latest/user/advanced/external_equations.html>`_ in the GAMS documentation.
+This equation type requires `==`.
+See the section `External Equations <https://gamspy.readthedocs.io/en/latest/user/advanced/external_equations.html>`_ in the documentation.
    * - ``boolean``
      - Boolean equations.
 See the section :ref:`logic_equations`.